Open Source Projects

 This is a six-transistor silicon fuzz/drive with some unusual sounds at extreme settings.
 It takes some inspiration from the Escobedo/Devi Ever lineage of transistor fuzz (one of the first pedals I ever owned was a Devi Ever Hyperion), which are haphazard yet undoubtedly brilliant.
 A few such designs feature a PNP/NPN clipping cell which caught my attention.
 After some breadboarding and SPICE experimentation I discovered that it shuts off the waveform at the peak of each cycle, producing a frequency "doubling" effect unlike a rectifier-based design.

 In this implementation all manner of transistor drive and fuzz tones are available - the input capacitor blend alone can tailor the character across a big range and it even does lower gain quite well.
 At max settings it produces a slew of unusual harmonics due to the NPN/PNP cell.
 There exists some condition where the clipping cell produces a delightful octavia-style fuzz at high gain settings, but the effect is dependent on neither beta nor base-emitter voltages and I have not been able to replicate it.
 My best results were with a 2n2219A/2n2905A pair, which are functionally close to the 2n2222/2n2907.
 If anyone figures out the secret I'd love to know.
-The layout needs testing but is based on an earlier one which works, so there should be no issues.
+Layout is verified as of 6/23/17.
 (Schematic)

 Modded Maestro Fuzztain